Uterine Fibroid Embolization Specialist

-Uterine fibroids are a common gynecological problem that affects women during their childbearing years.
+Uterine fibroids are a common gynecological problem that affects women during their childbearing years but can be cured through Uterine Fibroid Embolization treatment.
 Though these benign tumors don’t always cause problems, for some women, fibroids affect their quality of life.
 At LA Vascular Specialists, with offices in the Beverly Hills, Glendale, and Encino communities of Los Angeles, California, Ramtin Massoudi, MD, and the team of board-certified doctors performs uterine fibroid embolization.
 This minimally invasive procedure serves as an alternative treatment for getting rid of your fibroids.
-To learn more about uterine fibroid embolization, call the office nearest you or book an appointment online today.
+To learn more about Uterine Fibroid Embolization, call the office nearest you or book an appointment online today.

 Uterine fibroids are benign tumors that grow in the muscular tissue of a woman’s uterus.
 These tumors are common and vary in size and number.

 Fibroids don’t always cause symptoms, and it’s not unusual for women to have fibroids and not know it.
 However, in some women, fibroids cause an array of symptoms that affect their quality of life, including: